MisterMeme95/DMI_Forge/cJSON/README.md

 You can also replace an item in an object in place.
 Either with `cJSON_ReplaceItemInObjectCaseSensitive` using a key or with `cJSON_ReplaceItemViaPointer` given a pointer to an element. `cJSON_ReplaceItemViaPointer` will return `0` if it fails.
 What this does internally is to detach the old item, delete it and insert the new item in its place.

-To get the size of an object, you can use `cJSON_GetArraySize`, this works because internally objects are stored as arrays.
+To get the current_capacity of an object, you can use `cJSON_GetArraySize`, this works because internally objects are stored as arrays.

 If you want to access an item in an object, use `cJSON_GetObjectItemCaseSensitive`.